CoinPayments Review

 Integration Assessment

 Single API with pre-built plugins for common platforms.
 Integration time listed as minutes for the technical setup, which is accurate for the API call itself.
 High-risk onboarding adds 1-5 days for compliance verification.
-Documentation rated Basic, the lowest quality rating in our database.
+Documentation rated Basic, the lowest rating of any crypto gateway in the catalog.
 API docs exist but lack the depth and examples that NOWPayments and CoinGate provide.
 No pre-built iGaming platform connectors for SoftSwiss, Slotegrator or EveryMatrix.
 Generic plugins and own backend integration only.
-CoinsPaid has SoftSwiss and Slotegrator connectors ready.
-CoinGate has SoftSwiss and Slotegrator too.
+In this category CoinsPaid runs the one SoftSwiss connector that SoftSwiss's own partner list confirms.
 Sandbox available for testing.
 May 2025 platform relaunch improved the integration experience with better callback handling and real-time monitoring.
-Updated Q1 2026.

 Risk & Compliance